blazing-gig/multi-tenant-poc/README.md

 ```

 ## Routers and routing strategies

-> This section **currently pertains only to the Django ORM** as the other ORM libraries that ship with this
-> package currently don't provide support for routing to multiple databases at the ORM level.

 Since the Django ORM supports routing to multiple databases at the ORM level using a concept called
 ***database routers***, there are a few scenarios to consider with respect to defining custom routers and the